Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-The Quick Access Toolbar (QAT) is customizable toolbar that’s usually at the top of File Explorer’s window.
-This toolbar provides quick access to variety of File Explorer options and tools.
-However, it’s not much good if the QAT has mysteriously disappeared from Explorer.
-This is how you can restore an invisible Quick Access Toolbar in File Explorer.
+The Quick Access Toolbar (QAT) is customizable, usually at the top of File Explorer’s window.
+This toolbar provides quick access to various File Explorer options and tools.

 Restore an invisible Quick Access Toolbar using these methods